Predictions for flow harmonic distributions and flow factorization ratios at RHIC: Conclusion

 Because RHIC also is more sensitive to a variety of medium effects compared to the LHC (i.e. the finite $\mu_B$ equation of state, diffusion, criticality etc), it is that much more important to find medium independent observables that can help to constrain initial state effects.
 In this paper we concentrate on two quantities that are not very sensitive to viscosity and compare predictions from two initial condition models, NeXus and TRENTO (with $p=0$ configuration).
 We found that the scaled $v_n$ distributions that were used to rule out initial condition models at the LHC do not provide new constraints at top RHIC energy.
 Here we argue that factorization breaking will be sensitive to the choice in the initial state at RHIC and outline the best centrality and $p_T$ windows to study.
 Generally, we find that $r_2$ is a better candidate for distinguishing initial state models and specifically in central collisions and using higher $p_T$ cuts.

-Our main conclusions that we have found from the factorization breaking ratios, $r_n$, is that they seem to be an excellent tool to constrain initial condition models at top RHIC energy: 1) models that lead to fairly similar results at the LHC have very different predictions for RHIC, 2) factorization breaking can be substantially stronger at RHIC (for central collisions).
-In a previous paper \cite{Gardim:2017ruc}, we argued that smearing the initial hot spots (without altering large scale structure) has little effect on a range of variables (integrated $v_n$, scaled $v_n$ distributions, normalized symmetric cumulants, event-plane correlations, $p_T$ distributions and $v_n(p_T)$) but modifies $r_n$.
-The difference between $r_n$'s for NeXus and TRENTO, that have different scales for their initial inhomogeneities, are a nice illustration of this.
+Our main conclusion is that factorization breaking ratios (as function of $p_T$) would be very interesting to get experimentally at top RHIC energy because 1) they should be an excellent tool to constrain initial condition models (as illustrated here for NeXus and TRENTO), differences in $r_n$ being enhanced at RHIC compared to LHC, 2) they should also allow to put constrain on early free streaming and late hadronic transport (shown here for fTRENTO and fTRENTO+UrQMD), again because differences appear more clearly at RHIC than at the LHC (we expect that free streaming and UrQMD would act with the same order of magnitude independently of the initial condition model).

-In order to better understand how the factorization breaking observable scales with beam energy, we have calculated two new quantities that correlate either the magnitude of flow harmonics across $p_T$, $r_{vn}$, or the correlation between event-plane angles across $p_T$, $r_{\psi n}$.
+In order to understand in more detail how the factorization breaking observable scales with beam energy, in particular while it has stronger effects at RHIC than LHC, we have calculated two quantities that correlate either the magnitude of flow harmonics across $p_T$, $r_{vn}$, or the correlation between event-plane angles across $p_T$, $r_{\psi n}$.
 We found that the correlation between overall magnitudes of flow harmonics is not strongly sensitive to the lifetime of hydrodynamics.
 In contrast, though, the correlation of event plan angles is more sensitive to the lifetime of the system.

 While not done in this initial study, it may be interesting to also calculate the sensitivity of factorization breaking ratios at RHIC for small systems and lower beam energies.
 We leave this as a potential future work.